KasperSkytte/MC-prediction/README.md

 ```

 The image has CUDA support to speed up computation if you have a modern nvidia GPU.
-To enable add the `--gpus all` to the docker run command above and make sure you have installed recent nvidia drivers and the nvidia-container-toolkit.
+To enable add the `--gpus all` to the docker run command above and make sure you have installed recent nvidia drivers and the `nvidia-container-toolkit`.
 With never versions of Ubuntu, you can simply run

 ```
 sudo apt-get update
-sudo apt-get install docker.io nvidia-container-runtime
+sudo apt-get install docker.io nvidia-container-toolkit
 ```

 before starting the container.
+Remember to restart the docker daemon for the changes to take effect with `sudo systemctl restart dockerd`.
 If this doesn't work follow the guidelines at https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#install-guide

 ### Explanations of the options in config.json:
 | Parameter                     | Description |